-The Holding Company is a public limited company incorporated and domiciled in India.
+The Holding Company is a public limited company incorporated under the provisions of The Companies Act, 2013 and domiciled in India.
 It is listed on the BSE Limited (BSE) and National Stock Exchange Limited (NSE) in India.
 The address of its registered office is D-13, MIDC Industrial Area, R.D.
-Aga Road, Chinchwad, Pune- 411019, India, The Board of Directors have authorised to issue these financial statements on May 17, 2023.
-The CIN of the Company is L29299PN 1980PLC022787.
+Aga Road, Chinchwad, Pune - 411019, India.
+The Board of Directors have approved these financial statements on May 10, 2024.
+The CIN of the Company is L29299PN1980PLC022787.

-2. Significant Accounting Policies
+Material Accounting Policies

-- 2.1.
-Basis of preparation, measurement and consolidation - (a) Basis of preparation
+2.1 Basis of preparation, measurement and consolidation

+Basis of preparation

-These consolidated financial statements have been prepared in accordance with the Indian Accounting Standards (Ind AS), notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (the Act) (as amended) as applicable.
+These consolidated financial statements have been prepared in accordance with the Indian Accounting Standards (Ind AS), notified under the Companies (Indian Accounting Standards)

+Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (the Act) (Ind AS compliant Sch III) as applicable to the consolidated financial statements.

 The preparation of the consolidated financial statements requires the use of certain critical accounting judgements, estimates and assumptions.
 It also requires the management to exercise judgment in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 3.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed seperately in note 3.

-The accounting policies adopted for preparation and presentation of these consolidated financial statements have been consistently applied except for changes resulting from amendments to Ind AS issued by the Ministry of Corporate Affairs, effective for financial years beginning on or after April 1, 2022 as disclosed in note 2.2.
+The accounting policies adopted for preparation and presentation of these consolidated financial statements have been consistently applied except for changes resulting from amendments to Ind AS issued by the Ministry of Corporate Affairs, effective for financial years beginning on or after April 1, 2023 as disclosed in note 2.3.

-(b) Basis of measurement
+b.
+Basis of measurement